GabeScott/standard-works-vault/General Conference/1999 October - Welcome to Conference.md

 # Welcome to Conference

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 1999 General Conference*

+>*The Church grows ever larger.
+It touches more and more lives for good.
+It is spreading over the earth in a wonderful way.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1999/10/welcome-to-conference?lang=eng)